NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

         terminate
 </pre>

-<p>Think about that dancing elf again.
+Think about that dancing elf again.
 (When reading or writing in our language it's important to follow these dancing elves.
 If the elves become annoying, think of some other dynamic character or process for a metaphor that suits).
 As it goes around it wakes up clauses, making them active, causing them to be performed.
-Sometimes there can be more than one elf dancing through the code at the same time, for example if more than one when statement is triggered while another is active, but usually we only need to think about one at a time.</p>
+Sometimes there can be more than one elf dancing through the code at the same time, for example if more than one when statement is triggered while another is active, but usually we only need to think about one at a time.

-<p>The contract starts out with dancing elves in the two top-level clauses:</p>
+The contract starts out with dancing elves in the two top-level clauses:

 <pre>
 <strong>when beforeTime(time)</strong>